allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 4. Under Sub Events, from the drop down menu, select Sortie and Add again.

-5. Using the same Sortie Type and Times as the lead sortie, go through al the steps for adding a second sortie.
+5. Using the same Sortie Type and Times as the lead sortie, go through all the steps for adding a second sortie.

 6. Repeat as necessary for all the sorties in the formation.